 Emptying the pack or drinking down the reservoir relieves the discomfort, but it makes packing the pack a little tricky if you have a lot of gear to carry and you need to carry a lot of water.
 I don’t use hydration reservoirs anymore because I’ve experienced too many leaks with them in the past, so my workaround is to simply carry water bottles on top of my other gear for easy accessibility.

-The Mutant 38 is an exceptionally comfortable backpack to carry with an excellent hip belt system and lumbar padding designed to transfer weight off of your shoulders and onto your hips.
+The Osprey Mutant 38 is an exceptionally comfortable backpack to carry with an excellent hip belt system and lumbar padding designed to transfer weight off of your shoulders and onto your hips.
 But it really is just intended for climbers or and not backpackers.
-If you want a pack that feels like the Mutant but has enough capacity for backpacking, you should try the Osprey Variant 52 which I tested last winter.
-That pack has the same kind of suspension as the Mutant, but has a lot more volume and external attachment points.
-If however you are a rock or ice climber, and you like a form fitting technical pack feels like it’s an extension of your body, this is the pack for you.
+If you are a rock or ice climber, and you like a form-fitting technical pack feels like it’s an extension of your body, this is the pack for you.

 - Extremely good weight to hip belt load transfer

 - Streamlined design, perfect for rock climbing and snow sports